-To commemorate this special day, throughout Thailand many Thais show their respect for the great monarch by placing wreaths and flowers at Rama V Statue in their hometown.
+To commemorate this special day, Thais show their respect for the great monarch by placing wreaths and flowers at Rama V statues in their hometowns.

-Most government offices will be closed next Wednesday, including Phuket Immigration, all three District offices in Phuket and local municipalities and administration offices.
+As Chulalongkorn Day this year falls on Sunday, the next Monday (Oct 24) will be a substitute holiday.
+Most government offices will be closed, including Phuket Immigration, Phuket Land Transport Office, all three District offices, local municipalities and administration offices.

-Main bank branches will be closed, but bank branches inside shopping malls will be open as usual.
+Main bank branches are normally closed as well, but bank branches inside shopping malls are open as usual.

 There is no ban on the sale of alcohol by law for this public holiday.